 Replication provides the best RTOs as you actually have a copy of a VM in a ready-to-start state.
 If the primary VM goes down for some reason, you can immediately fail over to the VM replica and restore critical services with minimum downtime.
 For this reason, replication is most commonly used for VMs running tier 1 applications.

 Replication is a job-driven process.
 During the first run of a replication job, Veeam Backup & Replication copies the whole VM image and registers a replicated VM on the target Hyper-V host.
 During next cycles of a job, Veeam Backup & Replication copies only incremental changes and creates restore points for a VM replica so you can recover your VM to the necessary state.
-Every restore point is in fact a usual Hyper-V checkpoint.
+Every restore point is in fact a Microsoft Hyper-V checkpoint.
 When you perform incremental replication, data blocks that have changed since the last replication cycle are written to the checkpoint differential disk.
 The number of restore points in the chain depends on your retention policy settings.

 To provide extremely fast incremental replication, Veeam Backup & Replication uses its proprietary changed block tracking technology.
 With changed block tracking, you can replicate much faster and can schedule replication jobs as often as every few minutes.
 So you get near-CDP at only a fraction of the cost of traditional CDP solutions.

 With Veeam Backup & Replication, you can perform both onsite replication for HA and offsite replication for DR scenarios.
 For replication over WAN or slow links, Veeam Backup & Replication provides a number of means to optimize data transmission: it performs inline deduplication and compresses replica traffic.
 You can also configure network throttling rules to prevent replication jobs from consuming the entire bandwidth of your environment and perform replica seeding.